List of Billboard Hot 100 chart achievements and milestones: Biggest jump to number one

 Changes in when the eligibility of a single first begins, as well as more accurate digital download totals, have made abrupt chart jumps more commonplace.
-From 1955 to 2001, under Billboards previous methodologies, only two singles ascended directly to No. 1 from a previous position beneath the Top 20: The Beatles' "Can't Buy Me Love", which jumped from No. 27 to the top slot in April 1964, and Brandy and Monica's "The Boy Is Mine" which jumped from No. 23 to No. 1 in June 1998.
+From 1955 to 2001, under Billboards previous methodologies, only two singles directly charted to number one from a previous position outside of the Top 20: The Beatles' "Can't Buy Me Love", which jumped from number 27 to the top slot in April 1964, and Brandy and Monica's "The Boy Is Mine" which jumped from number 23 to number one in June 1998.